-Promoting Items Implementation Status Deviations from "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and reasons 1 follotting ficinis Yes No Description (V)Does the Company comply with relevant laws and regulations and international standards, and formulated relevant consumer or customer rights protection policies and grievance procedures for issues such as customer health and safety, customer privacy, marketing and labeling of products and services?
-V (V) The Company's products comply with environmental protection and patent-related laws and regulations and international standards.
+Promoting Items Implementation Status Deviations from "Sustainable Development Best Practice No Description Principles for TWSE/TPEx Listed Companies" and reasons (V)Does the Company comply with relevant laws and regulations and international standards, and formulated relevant consumer or customer rights protection policies and grievance procedures for issues such as customer health and safety, customer privacy, marketing and labeling of products and services?
+V (V) The Company's products comply with environmental protection and patent- related laws and regulations and international standards.
 The Company has maintained good relationships with customers and has provided efficient communication processes dealing with customers' claim for products and services.
 (V) No significant difference.
 (VI)Does the Company formulate a supplier management policy that requires suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and their implementation?
 V (VI) The Company has the Conflict Minerals Statement and takes measures to avoid the use of Conflict Minerals, including requiring suppliers to conduct due diligence to confirm conformance and to provide investigative reports.
 Parade will work with the supply, if necessary, to find alternative sources for the Conflict Metals if they exist in the supplier's product.
 Parade gives close attention to the issue of conflict metals, following international convention, with social responsibility and preserving the rights of customers and as our objectives.
 The Company also regularly tracks and encourages its suppliers to obtain various environmental management certifications, hazardous substance process management certifications and occupational safety and health management certifications.
 (VI) No significant difference.
 V. Does the Company refer to internationally accepted reporting standards or guidelines for compiling reports on corporate non-financial information such as Sustainability Report?
 Did the previous Sustainability Report obtain the assurance from a third-party verification unit?
-V The Company voluntarily releases the Sustainability Report in accordance with the GRI Standards: Core option issued by Global Reporting Initiative (GRI).
+V The Company voluntarily releases the Sustainability Report in accordance with the GRI Standards 2021 issued by Global Reporting Initiative (GRI).
 The Company has not yet planned to obtain assurance from a third-party for the Sustainability Report.
-No significant difference.
+No significant difference. describe any discrepancy between the princi ples a nd th nt principles based on "Sustainable Development Best Practice Principles for TWSE eir implementation: The Company has not yet formulated its sustainable developme late relevant sustainability policies as needed in the future.
+VII.
+Other important information to facilitate better understanding of the Company's sustainable development practices: Please refer to the Company's 2022 Sustainability Report.